Last updated on January 23rd, 2023 at 05:34 pm

-Many parents who want to keep their babies close to them at night decide for an in-bed sleeper.
+Many parents who want to keep their babies close to them at night decide on an in-bed sleeper.
 In-bed sleepers, such as snuggle nests are, without a doubt, very convenient for the parents.
 Nighttime feedings are much more comfortable, and they can help their baby sleep without even getting out of bed.
 But, is snuggle nest safe for sleeping?

 Why is the crib safer than the snuggle nest?